 AI will be at the heart of a new relationship between citizens and smart city infrastructures.
 Instead of remaining dormant until activated by user requests, ‘always on’ smart devices throughout the environment will learn from individual activity to form a picture of their wants and needs which will become clearer and more detailed over time.

-Users and service/product providers will be able to set parameters for intelligent transactions, based on recognizing user patterns for purchase and consumption:
+What This Means Users and service/product providers will be able to set parameters for intelligent transactions, based on recognizing user patterns for purchase and consumption:

 ▪ automatic ordering of standard purchase items, prompting for less regular purchases and promotion of related/abandoned basket items;